anyscale/templates/templates/e2e-dspy-workflow/README.md

 We will use LLM Forge to fine-tune the 1B model.

-In order to do this, we need to format our data into the correct format (Follows OpenAI messaging format placed in a jsonl file).
+In order to do this, we need to format our data into the correct format (Follows OpenAI messaging format).

-We initially saved the data into a json file in prompt-completion format.

-In order to prepare for finetuning, we need to do three steps:
-1. Format the data into the correct format and verify that the data is valid
-2. Upload the data to GCP
-3. Generate the compute configuration file

-After the compute configuration file is generated, we can submit the job to LLM Forge, using either the command line or using the anyscale jobs sdk.
-TODO: Add the anyscale jobs sdk submit method
+We can let DSPy do the rest, where it will properly generate the config and run the finetuning.

 Be sure to checkout the fine-tuning documentation for the latest on how to use our [API](https://docs.anyscale.com/llms/finetuning/intro) and additional [capabilities](https://docs.anyscale.com/category/fine-tuning-beta/).